adamsilver/fdpb/00-outline.md

 	- Disabling and hiding buttons
 	- Types of menu
 		- A select box menu
-		- A true menu
+		- A true menu component
 - Select all
 	- Using a checkbox
 	- Using a button
 - Success message
-- Confirming verus undoing an action
+- Confirming vs undoing an action

 ## 7. A search form (2000?)